Curriculum at The Hazeley Academy

 - Science (Combined Science or Triple Science)

-The majority of our students follow a curriculum closely aligned to the English Baccalaureate thereby students study a Modern Foreign Language which they opt for at the end of year 7 (Spanish, Italian, German or French), History or Geography, as well as English, Maths and Science.
+The majority of our students follow a curriculum closely aligned to the English Baccalaureate, French or Spansh (whichever language they have been studying at KS3), History or Geography, as well as English, Maths and Science.

 There are also a wide variety of ‘preference/option subjects’ that students can study.
 Amongst these are: